-- Keep your back straight, neck neutral, and then slightly bend your elbows.
+- Keep your back straight, your neck neutral, and then slightly bend your elbows.

-- Start to push your butt backwards towards your heels.
+- Start to push your butt backward towards your heels.
 It will stretch both your arms and back.

 - Hold the stretch for at least five seconds or until you take one deep breath.